 It’s all about routine and process.

-Most minds naturally want to write in a stream of consciousness style like Jack Kerouac – but this isn’t novel writing; most of us are writing for a business and that business’s success.
+Most minds naturally want to write in a stream of consciousness style like Jack Kerouac – but this isn’t novel writing.
+Most of us are writing for a business, to further that business’s success.

 Organize headlines (for SEO with keywords!) and fill in the gaps.